Foxes

 Public notification of 1080 baiting

-Property owners are warned to keep their working and domestic dogs and cats confined to their property and ensure they do not enter the baiting location during and after poisoning.
+Property owners are warned to keep their working and domestic dogs and cats confined to their properties and ensure they do not enter the baiting location during and after baiting.
 In the event of an accidental poisoning seek immediate veterinary assistance.

 Round Mountain, Cudgera Creek and Pottsville